consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 {{< img src="attachments/enhancedTimersMist.png" alt="" >}}

 > [!NOTE]
-> Juniper Mist changed how you can see the configuration changes for items like 'Enhanced Timers', and I think its for the worse.
+> Juniper Mist changed how you can see the configuration changes for items like 'Enhanced Timers', and I think it's for the worse.
 Above is the delta/change output back in November 2024.
 As of April 2025, it now looks like this:
 >
 > {{< img src="attachments/newEnhancedTimersPreviewChanges2025.png" alt="" >}}